bskyprism/taproom/README.md

 ### TAP_ADMIN_PASSWORD

-This is the secret that your tap server expects.
+This is the secret for your tap server.

 ### ALLOW_ANON_READS

 The Tap server requires the admin password for all requests.
-This variable determines if the `taproom` server will allow anonymous reads.
+If this variable is set, then read operations do not require any auth.

 ### REGISTRATION_SECRET

-This is the secret key that you need to enter to create a passkey.
+This is the secret key that you need in order to create a passkey.
 Once you have created a passkey, subsequent auth can use the passkey.

 ### Generate a Secret